The 4-out 1-in motion offense (also known as ’41’) is one of the most popular and versatile basketball offenses in today’s game at all levels.

 Difficult to Scout – As this offense relies on players reading the defense and making decisions, it’s difficult for the opposition to predict what your team is going to do.

-Can Be Difficult to Learn – This has always been the biggest criticism coaches have about the 4 out 1 in offense.
+Can Be Difficult to Learn – This has always been the biggest criticism coaches have about the 4-out 1-in motion offense.
 But by using the progressions in this blog post, I don’t think it’s difficult for any team to learn!

 Reading Others on the Court – While I believe it is easy to learn if taught correctly, it can be difficult for young players to execute during games because the offense relies on players reading the other 9 players on the court and making decisions.